EdAlegrid/m2m-browser-client-demo/README.md

 The demo consists of a simple front-end using a browser client and a back-end server using node and express.

 The back-end server can be hosted from any platform - Linux, Windows or Mac.
-The server practically just serves a static index.html and the node-m2m.min.js files in the public folder.
+The server practically just serves a static index.html file and the node-m2m.min.js file in the public folder.

 The remote devices ideally should be a Raspberry Pi device for this demo.
 However, if their are not available, you can just use any computers - Linux or Windows instead.